Ravenscrag, Montreal: 1940 to 2021 : Allan Memorial Institute

 In 1986, the institute built a new annex "in order to offer a more comprehensive range of psychiatric care" and increased the institute's capacity by twenty beds.

 On December 15, 1987, the City of Montreal declared by regulation that the Ravenscrag estate is an integral part of the “site patrimonial du Mont-Royal” (Mount Royal heritage site).

+After more than a century of existence, wear and tear, and exposure to the elements, the old residence and grounds are beginning to show their age.
+The paint on the cornice is peeling in several places, the rosettes on the coffered ceiling of the vestibule have come loose and fallen, and the decorative elements of the monumental double entrance doors, such as the carved lions and cherubs, have fallen or broken.
+In the 1980s, the Allan Memorial Institute Development Fund organized a fundraising campaign that financed the restoration of part of the stables between 1980 and 1990, the entrance doors in 1991, and the vestibule and entrance hall of the residence, which began between 1992 and 1993.
+In 1993, another fundraising campaign was held to mark, among other things, the fiftieth anniversary of the institute's founding.
+A gala evening took place at Place des Arts on November 14, 1993, bringing together four of the greatest guitarists of the moment: Joe Pass (jazz), Leo Kottke (folk guitar), Pepe Romero (classical guitar) and Paco Peña (flamenco guitar).

 In July 1997, the official creation of the McGill University Health Centre (MUHC) was announced, merging the Montreal Children's Hospital, the Royal Victoria Hospital (including the Allan Memorial Institute), the Montreal General Hospital, the Montreal Neurological Institute and Hospital and the Montreal Chest Institute.